 Men and women did differ somewhat in their motivations, though maybe not exactly in the ways that you might think.
 For instance, men were more interested in casual sex.
 However, both men and women were equally drawn to Tinder’s potential to make them feel good about themselves and about their appearance.
 (By the way, people who use Tinder for this reason also tend to use Tinder more.)
 As for any differences by age, older users were more interested in love and in sex than those who were younger.

 What about the actual results of the app?
 Overall, about half the people surveyed had gone on a “real-life” date as a result of using Tinder.
-About 18% said they’d has a one-night stand as a result of a Tinder match-up.
+About 18% said they’d had a one-night stand as a result of a Tinder match-up.
 It’s worth noting many more men than women reported having had “Tinder sex.”
-However, it’s possible that these results were influenced by people responded in ways that they thought they “should.”
+However, it’s possible that these results were influenced by people responding in ways that they thought they “should.”

 So, is it true that Tinder is a “hook-up” app?
 According to this Netherlands study, at least, its users have quite a few different motivations, including looking for an actual relationship.
 While sex was a factor for some, it was just one factor among many.